jonnonz1/nz-statute-book/acts/public/2011/sleepover-wages-settlement-act-2011.md

   (d) sections 214 to 215 (which relate to appeals to the Court of Appeal and Supreme Court on questions of law).

 ### 32 Enforcement of orders and judgments
-An order made or judgment given by the Employment Relations Authority or the Employment Court under section 31 may be filed in any District Court and is then enforceable in the same manner as an order made or judgment given by the District Court.
+(1) An order made or judgment given by the Employment Relations Authority or the Employment Court under section 31 may be filed in any District Court and is then enforceable in the same manner as an order made or judgment given by the District Court.
+(2) To avoid doubt, an order imposing a fine is enforceable under Part 3 of the Summary Proceedings Act 1957.
+(3) In an order imposing a fine under section 140(6) of the Employment Relations Act 2000, the order may direct that the whole or any part of the fine must be paid to the employee concerned.

 **Enforcement of obligations under Act**

 ### 33 Penalty for non-compliance
 (1) An employer who fails to comply with an obligation imposed on the employer by this Act is liable to a penalty imposed by the Employment Relations Authority.
 (2) For the purposes of subsection (1), the following provisions of the Employment Relations Act 2000 apply, with any necessary modifications, in relation to a penalty imposed under that subsection:
-  (a) section 135 (which relates to the amount and recovery of penalties):
+  (a) section 135 (which relates to the amount and recovery of penalties) and section 135A (which relates to the Chief Executive or a Labour Inspector enforcing payment of a penalty):
   (b) sections 137 to 140 (which relate to compliance orders made by the Employment Relations Authority or the Employment Court).

 **Savings**